petersieg/qtl866/README.md

-Jan 2025: Quick hack to test 74 TTL chips.
+Jan 2025: Quick hack to test 74xx TTL and 40xx CMOS logic chips.

 Edited devices.h to change all entries with 74HC (LS)153 -> 74153